cloverfield-tools/universal-react-boilerplate/README.md

 ## Requiring modules

 To require modules relative to the app root, just put them in `source` and require them just like you would require a module installed by npm.
-For example, if you had a file called `source/routes/index.js` you can require it with:
+For example, if you had a file called `routes/index.js` you can require it with:

 ```
-import routes from 'source/routes';
+import routes from 'routes';
 ```

 This is a lot cleaner than using relative paths and littering your code with stuff like `../../../module/path/module.js`.